Kensington Palace: As a tourist attraction/other uses

 The re-opening of the palace occurred in time for the Diamond Jubilee of Queen Elizabeth II in 2012.
 Visitors now can choose four different routes throughout the palace that offer exhibits incorporating cutting-edge digital presentations, interactive experiences, and audio sequences that bring to life the gatherings of gowns, antique furniture, and other memorabilia of notable residents of the palace.
 These include William and Mary in the Queen's State Apartments, the court of George I and II in the King's State Apartments, and the life of Queen Victoria in the rooms most associated with her.

-The fourth exhibit displays selections of Queen Elizabeth's wardrobe in the 1950s, Princess Margaret from the 1960 and 70s and Diana, Princess of Wales, in the 1980s during their fashion heyday.
+The fourth exhibit previously displayed selections of Queen Elizabeth's wardrobe in the 1950s, Princess Margaret from the 1960s and 70s and Diana, Princess of Wales, in the 1980s during their fashion heyday.
+This exhibit was known as Dress Codes and was displayed from March to November 2025.
+From March 2026, this space has hosted The Last Princesses of Punjab exhibition, telling the story of Sophia Duleep Singh, goddaughter of Queen Victoria and suffragette.
 The grounds of the palace were renovated with enhancements including eliminating railings, fences, and shrubs that had undermined royal gardener Charles Bridgeman's original landscaping.
 Two new public gardens to the south and east of the palace were installed that connect the property to Kensington Gardens.

 The nearest tube stations are Queensway, Bayswater, High Street Kensington, or (slightly farther) Gloucester Road.

 In October 2011, Disney, in cooperation with Historic Royal Palaces, hosted "Rapunzel's Royal Celebration" at Kensington Palace, a special event in which Rapunzel (Tangled) was inducted as the tenth official Disney Princess and crowned.
 All nine existing Princesses attended – title characters Snow White, Cinderella, Pocahontas, and Mulan, as well as Aurora (Sleeping Beauty), Ariel (The Little Mermaid), Belle (Beauty and the Beast), Jasmine (Aladdin), and Tiana (The Princess and the Frog).
 Each of them arrived by carriage in a procession that passed through Hyde Park.
 Other Disney characters who attended were the Fairy Godmother and Flynn Rider, who crowned Rapunzel.
 An estimated 10,000 people watched the procession, and over 100 girls from 25 countries attended the ceremony inside the palace.
 It was the second Disney Princess induction/coronation to take place outside the Disney Parks and Resorts, and the first to take place outside the United States.